zhangaoliu/BeerCPG/README.md

 ```

 Built a Python-based HubSpot API integration to pull current company records and properties into SQL Server on a scheduled basis.

-Created SQL views to reconcile order data with CRM company records and identify mismatches and enrichment gaps.

 Pushed curated company updates back to HubSpot to maintain a single source of truth across systems.